bendalab/thunderfish/docs/thunderfish.md

 20. `ncrossings` Number of zero crossing per EOD period.
 21. `peakwidth` Width of the peak at the averaged amplitude relative to EOD period.
 22. `troughwidth` Width of the trough at the averaged amplitude relative to EOD period.
+23. `minwidth`: `peakwidth` or `troughwidth`, whichever is smaller.
-23. `leftpeak` Time from positive zero crossing to peak relative to EOD period.
+24. `leftpeak` Time from positive zero crossing to peak relative to EOD period.
-24. `rightpeak` Time from peak to negative zero crossing relative to EOD period.
+25. `rightpeak` Time from peak to negative zero crossing relative to EOD period.
-25. `lefttrough` Time from negative zero crossing to trough relative to EOD period.
+26. `lefttrough` Time from negative zero crossing to trough relative to EOD period.
-26. `righttrough` Time from trough to positive zero crossing relative to EOD period.
+27. `righttrough` Time from trough to positive zero crossing relative to EOD period.
-27. `p-p-distance` Time between peak and trough relative to EOD period.
+28. `p-p-distance` Time between peak and trough relative to EOD period.
+29. `min-p-p-distance`: `p-p-distance` or EOD period minus `p-p-distance`, whichever is smaller, relative to EOD period.
-28. `relpeakampl` Amplitude of peak or trough, whichever is larger, relative to p-p amplitude.
+30. `relpeakampl` Amplitude of peak or trough, whichever is larger, relative to p-p amplitude.

 ### RECORDING-CHANNEL-TIME-wavespectrum-N.EXT